Victor Gerson: First mission

 On the night of the 6/7 September 1941 Gerson was parachuted from a Whitley bomber, along with five other agents and landed near the Le Cerisier farm of Auguste Chantraine, Mayor of Tendu.
 He travelled to Lyon and Marseille, where he assessed the possibility of organising subversive networks in cities.
 In October, he avoided arrest in Marseille as he was wary of the voice that gave him an appointment by phone, did not go there.
-He quickly left France and returned to London where he reported on his conclusions on the French willingness to resist the German occupation.
+He quickly left France and returned to London thanks to the help of Josep Rovira i Canals and his Service d'Evasion.
+When he arrived in London, he reported on his conclusions on the French willingness to resist the German occupation.

 Second mission

-He was sent back in the field to set up a safe escape route through France into Spain.
+He was sent back in the field to set up a safe escape route through France into Spain using the personal connection to Josep Rovira.